-This 12-week online program will present the latest state of the science protocols for monitoring and managing wetland communities.
+This online program will present the latest state of the science protocols for monitoring and managing wetland communities.
 These methods are used for both constructed wetland mitigation projects as well as existing wetland habitats.
 Each week we will be discussing techniques and procedures for specific aspects for monitoring including:

 - Designing a Monitoring Program

 These techniques include the use of US Army Corps of Engineers, US EPA and many State and University developed procedures.